buenos-nachos/time-sync/README.md

 2. Add bindings for Solid.js
 3. Improve support for mixing bindings for multiple frameworks together in Astro
 4. Improve open-source contribution and development experience
+5. Research updating the React bindings to support React Native
-5. Beef up documentation once packages seem to be more stable (add explanations, how-to guides, etc.)
+6. Beef up documentation once packages seem to be more stable (add explanations, how-to guides, etc.)
-6. Add support for using React and Solid.js bindings in popular meta-frameworks that use Server-Side Rendering (TanStack Start, Solid Start, React Router v7, Next.js App Router)
+7. Add support for using React and Solid.js bindings in popular meta-frameworks that use Server-Side Rendering (TanStack Start, Solid Start, React Router v7, Next.js App Router)

 ### Want to implement (blocked)